kwaldenphd/football-structured-data/eda.md

 69- For folks working in Google Sheets:
 - Google Docs Help Center, "[Types of charts & graphs in Google Sheets](https://support.google.com/docs/answer/190718?hl=en)"
 - Google Docs Help Center, "[Add & edit a chart or graph](https://support.google.com/docs/answer/63824?hl=en&co=GENIE.Platform%3DDesktop)"

-#### Discussion and Reflection Questions

-What types of visualizations were you able to generate in Excel using PivotChart?
-How could those visualizations shape or impact your understanding of the data?
-Did you generate any visualizations that were confusing or misleading?
-Alternatively, did you generate any visualizations that were unexpected or illuminating?

 ### PivotTables and PivotCharts